A1rPun/castle-crashers-resource/Gameplay/Items.md

 ## <a name="bomb"></a>Bomb

-Can be used for quick kills, mostly used on final boss.
+Can be used for quick kills, mostly used in speedruns.

+- Groom
+- Final Boss

 ## <a name="potion"></a>Potion